alokkumar0200/ssh_log_monitoring/README.md

 # ssh_log_monitoring

+## Prerequisites
-## Assuming mailutils is preconfigured
+Assuming mailutils is preconfigured
-## Edit the recipient variable in script to own mail id
+Edit the recipient variable in script to own mail id

 If added in cron job will send ssh log for authenticated and failed logins for the ssh server